sudo-Cthulhufhtagn/robotont.github.io/html/_sources/files/demo_robot.rst.txt

 Demos on Robotont
 #################

-Before starting establish an ssh connection between the robot and the user PC as shown here: :ref:`connecting-remotely`.
+Before using the demos see: :ref:`before_starting`.

+Note that some of the commands will run on Robotont on-board computer and some on user PC.

 The following packages are needed to run the demos: